mplattu/happiness-wireless/README.md

 ## Operation

 When booting, the unit initialises GPS and microSD card.
 In case of error, the device reports the error code (see below).
-A successful initialisation process reports with one short beep.
+A successful initialisation process reports with three short beeps.

 After this the device starts the normal operation.
 Here, it receives the GPS data and waits an user action.
-* Pressing the RED button is acknowledged by two short signals.
+* Pressing the RED button is acknowledged by one long signals.
-* Pressing the GREEN button is acknowledged by three short signals.
+* Pressing the GREEN button is acknowledged by two short signals.
 * Pressing the WiFi button starts the data upload (see below).

 Pressing the RED/GREEN button writes the last received GPS information to log file.